Top 10 New Year Resolutions with the National Trust

 - Hire a boat at Crom and go fishing

 - Take the exhilarating rope bridge challenge at Carrick-a-Rede

 - Take part on our ‘have a go days’ at Mount Stewart

 3. Spend less, save more

 Become a National Trust member and you can enjoy free access to all our special places, all year round.
-Membership starts from as little as £5.75 per month and if you buy before the end of February you’ll save even more with 2018 prices.
+Membership starts from as little as £6 per month.
 Buy your membership on your next visit to one of our properties and the money will stay in Northern Ireland, helping us look after special places for ever, for everyone.

 4. Grow something